ahja-itu/BFUP-scrabble-project/README.md

 - We want to excuse the slight spaghetty-ish code, but clean code was not in scope of this project - making it work was
+- We've implemented our own Gaddag and use that.

 ## Assignments requirements met: